mode51/Tungsten/NuGet/Tungsten.Net/Readme.txt

 ﻿Tungsten.Net is a client/server tcp socket library.
 Client and server classes are provided, with and without assymetric encryption.

+5.2.2017 v1.2.4.1
+Readded a constructor to W.Net.SecureStringClient and W.Net.GenericClient

 5.2.2017 v1.2.4
 All target dlls are now named Tungsten.Net.dll - this should help with cross-framework compatibility Updated Tungsten reference to v1.2.4